riyadMunauwar/php-query-builder/README.md

 ## ✨ Credits

-Developed and maintained by [Your Name/Organization]
+Developed and maintained by [Riyad Munauwar/www.riyadmunauwar.com]

 ## 📧 Support

-For support questions, please use the issue tracker or email support@example.com.
+For support questions, please use the issue tracker or email hello@riyadmunauwar.com.

 ---